 This version of the tool is a licensed product which requires a unique licence file to be installed on the host machine.
 The price for a Radar Coverage Tool Pro licence is £500 (ex VAT).
-To purchase a copy of this software for Windows (7/8/10), please complete the form below.
+To purchase a copy of this software using a credit card or PayPal account, or to request a formal quotation, please complete the form below.

 The position and height of the radar are specified, together with the end range, top beam angle and bottom beam angle.
 Targets that would be above or below the beam are deemed not to be visible.
 The parameters for each of the radar objects may be set independently.

 The units used to display heights and distances may be toggled between "Metric" (metres for height and distance) and "Feet, NM" (feet for height and nautical miles for distance).

 The SPx Radar Coverage Tool is not a modelling tool.
 It does not use target cross-section and radar characteristics to predict detection.
 It uses line-of-sight processing to consider whether a target is potentially visible to the radar based on the beam of the radar, height of the radar and target and presence of terrain.

 Multiple target heights may be specified with each height being assigned a colour.
 The transparency of the first colour used is configurable, with the other colours being gradually more transparent as they represent higher target heights.
 The areas on the map shown in this colour are where targets at the associated height would be line-of-sight visible to the radar, and within the top and bottom beam angles.
 Target heights may be specified as above sea level or above local ground level.